 Rare triple overprint error on a single mint stamp

 As part of the stamp production process the South Vietnamese Postal Administration had the printing works prepare imperforate color proofs.
 This was done to be able to select the best color combination for the final production of the stamps.
 Below is an imperforate strip of five color proofs from the top part of the sheet.
+Note that they showed the text LExode (= The Exodus) at the bottom that was removed on the finally issued stamps.
 Very rare.

 A very small number of Enpreuve de Luxe imperforate sheetlets, also called “Minister Blocks” were produced on light carton paper as sunken die proofs and handed out or sent to very important people of other countries.
 These early sheetlets are very rare and seldom come to market.
 They are not comparable to Enpreuve de Luxe issued later primarily for the benefit of collectors.
 Here is the sunken die proof of the 70c value signed by the stamp designer as well as the complete imperforate set printed on a light carton paper.
+Note the imprint of “L’Exode” (= The Exodus”) which was remove on the ultimately issued stamps.
 Very rare.

 Mixed franking of the 70c and 80c value for an overall postage of 1.50D on a rare local letter sent in June of 1956 from Cholon to Saigon.
 Saigon machine arrival cancel on the reverse.